Working with OpenRefine

 csv), Excel (

-xlsx), JSON, XML, RDF as XML, Google Spreadsheets.
+xlsx), JSON, XML, RDF as XML, and Google Spreadsheets.
 See the OpenRefine Importers page for more information.

 In this first step, we’ll browse our computer to the sample data file for this lesson.
 In this case, we modified the

 Portal_rodents CSV file, adding several columns: